-The following new information was gathered by Sara Lehn Harder’s in her book: Ever into New Horizon’s.
+The following information was gathered by Sara Lehn Harder’s in her book: Ever into New Horizon’s.

 — pages 97-98

 For over 20 years the La Crete Library has excelled in Senior Services.
-They have two part time helpers who team up to offer a high level of service to our Seniors.
-This male and female team get to know the Senior patrons and visit the Lodge and Long-term care facilities with individually selected materials.
-They visit once a week, deliver materials, visit and even read to some of the patrons.
-The Library also takes referrals from other agencies who have patrons that would like this service.
+They offer a exemplary level of service to our Seniors.
+They get to know the Senior patrons and visit the Lodge and Long-term care facilities with individually selected materials.
+Once a week delivery of materials, visit and even reading to some of the patrons.
+The Library also takes referrals from other agencies who have patrons that would like to access this service.

 In addition to the outreach program, the library also operates the following:

 - Senior’s Book Mobile – serving seniors and shut-ins by providing them with a variety of reading material as well as craft/special interest magazines etc.

 - art shows, children’s reading programs and much more…